civisanalytics/civis-python/docs/source/ml.rst

 hyperband.
 CivisML will perform grid search if you pass a dictionary of hyperparameters to the ``cross_validation_parameters`` parameter, where the keys are hyperparameter names, and the values are lists of hyperparameter values to grid search over.
-You can run grid search in parallel by setting the ``n_jobs`` parameter to however many jobs you would like to run in parallel. ``n_jobs`` defaults to 1 (no parallelization).
+You can run hyperparameter tuning in parallel by setting the ``n_jobs`` parameter to however many jobs you would like to run in parallel. ``n_jobs`` defaults to 1 (no parallelization).